 What is the course about?

-A detailed examination of the voyages and their fantastical encounters relating them to reality.
+The course offers a detailed examination of the voyages and their fantastical encounters relating them to reality.

 What will we cover?